gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/Final CSCI 572 Exam Summary.md

 * Levenshtein Algorithm: DP, time--O(mn), space--O(nm), Backtrace--O(n+m)
 * Weighted Edit Distance: why? –spell correction: some letters are more likely to be mistyped than others
+* a confusion matrix is a specific table layout that allows visualization of the performance of an algorithm; each column of the matrix represents the instances in a predicted class while each row represents the instances in an actual class (or viceversa) the

 ## 6. Rich Text Snippets